-This is a common debate of social media: Is it better to enhance quality of the existing connections or to expand the quantity of one’s contacts?
+This is a common debate of social media: Is it better to enhance the quality of the existing connections or to expand the quantity of one’s contacts?
 It depends on you to decide what you want.
-The bigger your network is you are more likely to reach larger number of people.
+The bigger your network is you are more likely to reach a larger number of people.
 But having 60 people who are determined to help you with your recruitment are far more precious than 600 people who can barely recall how they are connected with you.
 So grow your network online, but grow it in a good way – otherwise, you might get considered as a spammer.

 5. Use LinkedIn for your business: